milosz275/pico-led-controller/README.md

 This project is a simple example of how to manage a WS2812B LED strip with a Raspberry Pi Pico W and a Web interface.

+> [!NOTE]
+> Some of the light modes are not already implemented.
+The project is still in development.

 ## Features

 - [x] WS2812B LED strip controller